Astika2/FFXI/README.md

 /anglin settings - this will display the settings window, for now it's only to adjust the transparency of the minigame window.<br>

 Installation: Extract the latest release into your /addons folder<br>
+Please also enable ImGuiStyle in the HorizonXI launcher, otherwise this will not look right!!!<br>
 To Update: Extract the latest release into your /addons folder and OVERWRITE the old files.
 DO NOT DELETE YOUR EXISTING "anglin" FOLDER OR YOU WILL LOSE YOUR STATISTICS.<br>

 K thanks bye!